RESTYLANE LYFT PP

 Indications for RESTYLANE LYFT:

 Correction of moderate-to-severe facial folds and wrinkles (eg, nasolabial folds).
 Cheek augmentation and correction of age-related midface contour deficiencies.
+Correction of dorsal hand volume deficit.

 History of anaphylaxis or presence of multiple severe allergies.
 Allergies to Gram (+) bacterial proteins.
 Bleeding disorders.